NurbakZh/GuideLion/README.md

 |Usability| Using client's preferences to suggest optimal mentor|Analyse the previous searches of clients and their inquiries|
 |Regulatory | Creation of terms of service with rules.
 (To help to avoid situations, where users and mentors can move to other fields of communication, bypassing our app.)| Create the rules for the app and make them available to clients and mentors|

+## Design

+### UML Diagram
+### SOLID and Design patterns
+We have designed our GuideLion application according to the 5 rules of object oriented design - SOLID.
+1. **S** standing for **Single - Responsibility principle**.
+Each class and module of our application has a responsibility for a single functionality, so there is exactly one reason of why we might need to make amendments to the class in the future.
+For example, the class 'Lesson' in our project is only responsible for initializing the lessons between the client and the mentor.
+So, it's responsibility is limited to a single function of creating a connection in the form of a lesson between a praticular mentor and a particular client
+2. **O** standing for  **Open / Closed principle**.
+We tried to maximize the extendability of our classes without making any additional alters to it.
+3. **L** standing for **Liskov Substitution**.
+If we derive the class from some base class, then this derived class should substitute the parent class without interrupting the behavior of the project
+4. **I** standing for **Interface Segregation principle**.
+We tried splitting up a larger interfaces into some smaller ones, so that each one is only responsible for a smaller scope of the features that it actually needs.
+5. **D** standing for **Dependency Inversion principle**.
+Relying on this principle, we made the low level modules be dependent on the higher level ones, on the abstraction, but not vice versa.
+## Architecture

+### Static view diagram

+### Dynamic view diagram

 ## Contribution
 Nurbek Zhomartov - Project Manager, Front-end developer \
 Dana Kabdullina - UI/UX designer \
 Vladislav Zharov - Backend developer \

+## Technology stack
+* Swift
+* PostgresSQL
+* Django

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)